I'm thrilled that my debut novel, The Selkie's Daughter, will be available for readers this

 Then I married and had three daughters.
 I read them children's books and I fell in love with the

-to write my own book about the squirrel who raided our birdfeeder.
-"Hickory Squirrel" was
+write my own book about the squirrel who raided our birdfeeder.
+"Hickory Squirrel" was never

-never published, but I kept on writing, even after I returned to teaching.
-I took a class on
+published, but I kept on writing, even after I returned to teaching.
+I took a class on writing for

 Finally, I had my first piece, a recipe for making an elephant for breakfast, published in

 Humpty Dumpty Magazine.
 Next came a story about my great grandfather, "The Dream Violin."
 I revised it fourteen times before it appeared in Highlights for Children.